Knee Pain

 Symptoms:

-• Non-surgical recovery typically takes 6-8 weeks.
-Post-surgery recovery may take 6-9 months, especially for athletes needing to return to high-impact activities.
+• Non-surgical recovery: 6–8 weeks.
+Post-surgical: 6–9 months for athletes to return to full activity.

 • Innovative Regenerative Therapy